 Lieutenant Colonel Koumanakos was not only respected by the soldiers of the Sparta Battalion but also US soldiers respected him more then many of their own leaders as evident by this passage from a book written by a soldier who fought in the Battle of Outpost Harry:

 For the first time in my experience we had company.
 In addition to the scouts, this bunker housed a forward observer for the artillery, along with his aides and other occasional guests.
 For example, it was the custom of the commander of the Greek Battalion, Colonel Koumanakos to sleep on the front line when his troops were on line.
 He and his staff would come forward to the outpost at night, returning to their battalion headquarters to work during the day.
 This resolve of the high ranking Greek officers to expose themselves to the same dangers as their men impressed me at the time and still impresses me.
 Our squad had not seen its own officer up front in the two months I been on the line.
 So far as we knew, neither had our other squads seen him.
 To see the lieutenant, someone had to drive back to regimental headquarters.
 If the lieutenant needed to communicate with us, he used the telephone, if it was working, or the radio.

 Lieutenant Colonel Koumanakos may not have been singularly as heroic as King Leonidas, but his combat leadership as witnessed by both Greek and American soldiers is sure to have made the spirit of King Leonidas proud and that is why he and all the soldiers of the Sparta Battalion are truly heroes of the Korean War.

-In memory of the soldiers of the Greek Forces
+In memory of the Greek soldiers

 Nikos Deja Vu